-The impact of inflation on the Company's business operations was seen throughout fiscal 2021 and began to have an adverse impact on our business in the first quarter of fiscal 2022, mainly in freight and other supply chain related costs.
-However, due to mitigating actions taken by the Company, such as strategic price increases on highly sought-after products and accelerated purchases of inventory, the impact of general price inflation on our fiscal 2022 first quarter financial position and results of operations was not significant.
-We expect the inflationary pressures experienced in the first quarter of fiscal 2022 to continue into the rest of fiscal 2022.
+The impact of inflation on the Company's business operations was seen throughout fiscal 2021 and began to have an adverse impact on our business in the second quarter of fiscal 2022, mainly in freight and other supply chain related costs.
+Freight expenses have continued to negatively impact our gross margin, with approximately \$3.8 million in incremental freight expenses in the fiscal 2022 second quarter alone.
+However, we continue to take mitigating actions, such as select strategic price increases on highly sought-after products, accelerated purchases of inventory, and leveraging occupancy and distribution costs.
+We expect the inflationary pressures experienced in the second quarter of fiscal 2022 to continue into the rest of fiscal 2022.
 We continue to monitor the impact of inflation on our business operations on an ongoing basis and may need to adjust our prices further to mitigate the impacts of changes to the rate of inflation during 2022 or in future years.
 Future volatility of general price inflation and the impact of inflation on costs and availability of materials, costs for shipping and warehousing and other operational overhead could adversely affect our financial results.
-Inflationary pressures may be exacerbated by higher transportation costs due to war and other geopolitical conflicts, such as the current Russia-Ukraine crisis.
+Inflationary pressures may be exacerbated by higher transportation costs due to war and other geopolitical conflicts, such as the current China-Taiwan conflict.
 We cannot provide an estimate or range of impact that such inflations may have our future results of operations.
 However, if we are unable to recover the impact of these costs through price increases to our guests, or if consumer spending decreases as a result of inflation, our business, results of operations, financial condition and cash flows may be adversely affected.
 In addition, ongoing inflation in product costs may result in lower gross margin rates due to the need to maintain higher inventory reserves.